ip-repo/guides/export-sql-table-from-local-windows-server/export-sql-table-from-local-windows-server.md

 [mysqld]
 secure_file_priv = ""
 ```
-The method above will work but lets create a PowerShell script to automate this task.
+The method above will work but lets create a PowerShell script to automate this task.<br>
 Create a text file and add the following commands and make sure to save as .ps1 file.
 ```powershell
 Write-Host Updating --secure-file-priv option...